pudly/schmopera-hugo/content/articles/4-foreign-language-challenges-for-singers.md

 ---
-title: 4 foreign language challenges for singers
+title: "4 foreign language challenges for singers"
 ---

 ## "Gli" in Italian